akshita-2002/Dot-Net/Docker.md

 - docker desktop contains all the images and containers stored locally

-- docker daemon -> like dserver where the images are stored
+- docker daemon -> like server where the images are stored

 ## STEPS TO CREATE IMAGE AND CONTAINER